valsson-group/UNT-Chem5660-Fall2024/Lectures-HandsOn/Lecture-3_August-29-2024/Readme.md

 For today, we want to do a HF single point calculations, which is discussed in [this tutorial](https://www.faccts.de/docs/orca/6.0/tutorials/prop/single_point.html).
 The first example in this tutorial shows how to do a HF calculation.

 Create an ORCA input file for doing a HF/cc-pvdz calculation on the same L-Tryptophan geometry as you did using Gaussian.
-I would suggest to use the filename `L-Tryptophan_hf_cc-pvdz_geo_b3lyp_cc-pvdz_orca.inp
+I would suggest to use the filename `L-Tryptophan_hf_cc-pvdz_geo_b3lyp_cc-pvdz_orca.inp` for the input file.

 The format of the input file should be something like this:
 ```